dataviscourse2024/group-project-urban-growth-visualization/README.md

-# Project Title
+# Urban Growth Visualization

 **Overview**
-This project implements [briefly describe the purpose of the project, e.g., "interactive data visualizations to compare various metrics"].
-It consists of custom HTML, CSS, and JavaScript files, as well as a structured data folder that stores visualization datasets.
+This project implements interactive data visualization of urban growth factors from 2012-2024: housing prices, population, number of jobs, and median income.
+This project consists of custom html, css and javascript files using the d3 javascript library.

 ---